matfish2/vue-tables/readme.md

       filterPlaceholder:"Search query",
       limit:"Records:",
       noResults:"No matching records",
-      page:"Page:" // for dropdown pagination
+      page:"Page:" // for dropdown pagination,
-    }
+      filterBy: "Filter by {column}" // Placeholder for search fields when filtering by column }

 * `pagination`  `object`